AX-MMD/kk-scene-timeline-info/README.md

 - I haven't found a way to detect when preset Studio animations are used, so if a scene does not animate in Timeline and only uses presets, it will be treated as static.

 ## Installation
-- Download `KKSceneTimelineInfo.zip` from the [release page](https://github.com/AX-MMD/kk-scene-timeline-info/releases/)
+- Download `KKSceneTimelineInfo.xxx.zip` from the [release page](https://github.com/AX-MMD/kk-scene-timeline-info/releases/)
 - Extract wherever you want, but keep all the files together.

 ## Usage